 Something else that can really help is having more than one bank account for your different financial needs.
 Arranging it so that all of your bills and day-to-day expenses like food or car expenses come out of one account, and then allocating your spending money and savings to other accounts, reducing the risk of something going wrong and money coming from the wrong pot for the wrong thing.

-Keeping everything separate is also a great way to go if you tend to not be great with money, as it gives you instant clarity over what you have left for your bills, spending money and so on without having to work out the math on the spot or consult your spreadsheets on the spot.
+Keeping everything separate is also a great way to go if you tend to not be great with money, as it gives you instant clarity over what you have left for your bills, spending money, and so on without having to work out the math on the spot or consult your spreadsheets on the spot.
+If you are lacking in storage space, consider personal student storage.